-Click here to down load a list of trees sorted by Genus and Species, or scroll down to see examples of trees found in the Pinetum.
+Click here to download a list of the Pinetum's trees (sorted by Genus and Species) or scroll down to see examples of trees that can be seen here

 This species is now listed as endangered by the IUCN due to deforestation in its native Chile and Argentina.
 It is an ancient species and, due to its geographical distribution, hardy.
 Although it has adapted to live the harsh environment of the western Andes, it is not immune to the continuous logging for grazing and timber.
 Approximately 40% of the original forest has been lost since large scale deforestation began.

 Bedgebury has many young and mature Monkey Puzzle trees (pictured left - one of our mature stands).
 Many of these were grown from seeds collected from the last, isolated coastal population of this species in Chile.

 The Swamp Cypresses are only found in South East USA, Mexico and just in to Guatemala.
 They are remarkable for their ability to grow in very wet areas.
 They also produce strange ‘knees’ called pneumatophores but the function of these isn’t really known yet.
 Some think it is to help get oxygen to the trees roots but it is more likely that it helps in stabilising the trees in swampy wet ground, such as Mangroves.